Where to Eat in NYC

 Also, you’ll notice that all of my food places are in Manhattan.
 I’ve eaten at some places in Brooklyn, Long Island City, and Queens, but not a ton.
 Yes, I’m biased toward Manhattan, but that’s because that’s where I’ve lived, and if you visit NYC, that’s where you are most likely to spend your time too.
 There are already way more restaurants on this island than I will be able to get to.

-If you need a short list, here are my top 10 favorite food places of all in NYC:
+If you need a short list, here are my top 10 favorite food places of all:

 - Pizza Loves Emily – The Emmy Burger is the best burger I’ve ever eaten, and I also recommend any of the Grandma style pizzas (West Village)